-Griffin (2014:72) reveals that terminology of an Organisational Commitment is a behavior and the reflection of which an individual or employee knows and it is bound by his or her organisation.
-Mehmud et al (2015:4) have said that with the respect of specific Commitment can only be developed if employees can find their expectations and fulfill their needs from the Organisation.

-Robbins & Judge (2016:104) states that Commitment is a condition in which an employee sided with an exclusive Organisation and its goals and intends to maintain membership in their Organisation.
+Based on the narrative above, it is synthesized that sea transportation security or ship traffic security is a condition that is free from threats, disturbances, fears and risks/dangers that can cause public unrest both naturally and mentally.
+(Griffin, 2014) reveals that terminology of an Organizational Commitment is a behavior and the reflection of which an individual or employee knows and it is bound by his or her organization.
+(Mehmud et all, 2015) have said that with the respect of specific Commitment can only be developed if employees can find their expectations and fulfill their needs from the Organization.
+(Langton et al., 2013) states that Commitment is a condition in which an employee sided with an exclusive Organization and its goals and intends to maintain membership in their Organization.

-Sopiah (2016: 91) states that Organisational Commitment is a condition where employees believe and want to achieve Organisational goals that will permanently stay or will not leave the Organisation.

-Greenberg & Baron (2016: 160) also mention that Organisational Commitment is the degree to which employees who are not only exist inside the Organisation but also want to be permanent as members, which in it contains the behavior of loyalty and willingness of employees to work aphorically for the Organisation where the employee worked.
+(Sopiah, 2016) states that Organizational Commitment is a condition where employees believe and want to achieve Organizational goals that will permanently stay or will not leave the Organization.
+(Baron, 2012) also mention that Organizational Commitment is the degree to which employees who are not only exist inside the Organization but also want to be permanent as members, which in it contains the behavior of loyalty and willingness of employees to work aphorically for the Organization where the employee worked.

-Zurnali C (2016:127) also support the previous statement and has said that Organisational Commitment is a psychological state that has character reference of employee interactions with the Organisation that suggest whether employees are permanently stay with theOrganisation or not.

-Kaswan (2015: 125), however, make a different consideration about the Organisational Commitment that should have been trusted to be the level of employee dedication to the Organization where he or she works and have the willingness to work on behalf of or for the benefit of the Organisation.
-Kaswan had said that Organisational Commitment constitutes of three indicators:
+(Zurnali, 2010) also support the previous statement and has said that Organizational Commitment is a psychological state that has character reference of employee interactions with the Organisation that suggest whether employees are permanently stay with the Organization or not.
+(Kaswan, 2015), however, make a different consideration about the Organizational Commitment that should have been trusted to be the level of employee dedication to the Organization where he or she works and have the willingness to work on behalf of or for the benefit of the Organization.
+Kaswan had said that Organizational Commitment constitutes of three indicators:

-- a.
-Affective Commitment.
+- 1. Affective Commitment.
 Shows a strong exquisite desire from all staff to conform the existence of their additional values, therefore their goals and desires remaining in the Organisation can be realized.
 Affective Commitment can only be appear and positively related in an Employee through: their age, their individual characteristics, their Organisational structure, their task importance, their diverse skills, others feedback from executives including the implementation of in management knowledge and best practices.
-Employees with affective commitment are tend to stay in an Organisation because they have full self-confidence in the Organization's Vision and Mission. - b.
+Employees with affective commitment are tend to stay in an Organisation because they have full self-confidence in the Organization's Vision and Mission. - 2.
 Continuous Commitment.
 By all means that one Commitment is based on concern for the loss of something achieved by the organization in its process, for example: the salaries, facilities and so on.
 The Commitment that might be the cause of obligation's sustainability is including the age, the job's position and the institutional differences as well as different achievements.
-This Commitment is reduced because the various facilities and benefits received by Employees are reduced. - c.
+This Commitment is reduced because the various facilities and benefits received by Employees are reduced. - 3.
 Regulatory Commitment.
 Demonstrate the employee's moral and value responsibility which must remain in the Organisation.
 The deal part of the particular Commitment is social-economic demands resulting from personal experience in dealing with other people.
 In the beginning of permanent adherence, such role models or the owner of the Organisational just based on the remuneration, social, cultural or religious rewards.